The Activities console enables you to create, organize, and manage the marketing activities of your brands:

 When you create a brand using the Activities console, it also appears in the Offers console where you can create offers for the experiences of your activities.

-Select the brand template and click or tap Next.
+Select the brand template and click Next.

 Type a title for the brand as you want it to appear in the Activities and Offers consoles.
 Optionally, type or select one or more tags to associate with the brand.

 Click Create.
 Your brand appears in the Activities console.

 Add an activity or edit an existing activity to focus your marketing efforts on specific audiences.
 When you create/edit an activity, you specify the following information:

 Name: The name of the activity.

 Select a Target Configuration: (Adobe Target only) The cloud configuration that this activity should use to connect to Adobe Target.
 This option appears only when Adobe Target is selected for Targeting Engine.